MarcinKilarski/Website-Audit/reports/page-load/page-load-report.md

 Therefore, it is beneficial to prefetch the largest and most critical files in order to render your pages in advance.
 In addition to this, when data shows that users follow a specific path on your page, you can prefetch the full page due next on this path.
 For example, this could be your ‘offer' page when a person visits your homepage.

 This can significantly improve the time that the page takes to load.
 The faster the page load, the higher chance that the user will convert.

 #### Issue

+[Described detected issues supported by screenshots and code snippets, as why these things are happening to allow a client to recreate what we are see.]

+#### Recommendations

+[Explicit instructions on how to fix the issue supported by screenshots, code snippets with the fixed issue and mock-ups how it should look like.]

+#### Reference documents

+[Spreadsheets with URLs where all these issues are happening or direct links to tools that you might be using.]

+### 1.7.
+Redirects

+#### Overview

+#### Issue